tensorflow/tensorflow/tensorflow/tensorboard/README.md

 ### Event Files & LogDirs: How TensorBoard loads the data

-`SummaryWriters` take summary data from TensorFlow, and then write them to a specified directory, known as the `logdir`.
+`summary.FileWriters` take summary data from TensorFlow, and then write them to a specified directory, known as the `logdir`.
 Specifically, the data is written to an append-only record dump that will have "tfevents" in the filename.
 TensorBoard reads data from a full directory, and organizes it into the history